Cooking With Ayeh

 • Extra virgin olive oil and a minced garlic clove are part of the filling.
 You don't want a bold garlicy flavor so one clove is sufficient to use.
 I personally prefer to use a garlic infused olive oil for an even milder taste

-• Cooked tomato sauce, simply made with a few garlic cloves and tomatoes, is the traditional sauce to serve culurgiones with.
+• Italian tomato sauce, simply made with a few garlic cloves and tomatoes, is the traditional sauce to serve culurgiones with.
 It's also common to see them served with a simple butter or olive oil sauce infused with sage leaves

 Close up of a culugiones to show the folds, before being cooked